NguyenCatNguyen/Information-Security/Exam/Exam3/README.md

 ### Amplification (a type of DoS attack)
 - A type of network-based attack that uses a large number of requests to overwhelm the target's network resources.
 #### **Smurf attack**
+- Attacker spoofs the IP source address as the victim’s IP.
+Sends a PING request to a broadcast address.